 Greenhouse sizes can roughly be divided into three categories:

 There’s no fixed benchmark on the size of a small greenhouse, but the most popular hobby greenhouse size is 6×8 ft.
-Even though we classify this as small, it still gives you plenty of space to move around and the opportunity to have a good amount of plants and vegetables in it.
+Even though we classify this as small, it still gives you plenty of space to move around.
+It will easily harbor a good amount of plants and vegetables in it.
+Given the popularity of these measurements, you will find many options to choose from.
+When this is still a little too big for you, 6’x’4 is also a good alternative.

-While a 6×8 greenhouse will give you the opportunity to dive into the greenhouse world, you may not be ready for a larger investment and prefer a smaller model.
-In that case you can go for a 2×4 greenhouse.
-It’s small but it will still give you the opportunity to grow some vegetables and discover the joys of a greenhouse.
-When you have very limited space or no outside room, the perfect option for you can be a mini greenhouse.
-It’s cute, fun and it will grow you one or two plants or some yummie fresh herbs and spices.
-Maybe this could be your first try with greenhouses or maybe you want to know whether or not you really like it before investing in a large greenhouse for your yard.
-Take a look at our indoor greenhouse article if you don’t have a backyard and still want to see what greenhouse options are out there for you!
+When you have very limited space or no outside room, the perfect option for you can be either an indoor greenhouse or a mini greenhouse.
+It’s cute, fun and it will grow you one or two plants or some yummy fresh herbs and spices.
+Maybe this could be your first try with greenhouses?
+Maybe you want to know whether or not you really like it before investing in a large greenhouse for your yard.

 Best 6×8 greenhouses